| Measuring Recruitment Marketing Success.By Paul Quinn, © 2003. PART ONE: One of the biggest failings in the marketing efforts of

 than an investment in e-mailing a client newsletter

-In addition to measuring media source effectiveness, there
+to your current client base. | In addition to measuring media source effectiveness, there

 are other areas of marketing performance that can and should